priyasdharshini641/task-manager/README.md

 As required by the assignment brief, I am transparently disclosing AI tool usage:

-- **Google Antigravity (Gemini)** — used for debugging, code review, identifying deployment issues, and generating this README.
+- **Google Antigravity (Gemini)** — used for debugging, code review and identifying deployment issues.
 All code was reviewed and understood before use.

-I am able to explain every part of the implementation — the architecture, API design, auth flow, and database schema — as required for Round 2.
+- **Claude** — used to code generation and running trials.
 ---

 ## Submission